Types Riot: Trial details

-Arguments and jury deliberations
+Arguments, jury deliberations, and decision

 Bidwell argued Mackenzie should be awarded a larger settlement because of the damaged property's value and Mackenzie's inability to fulfill printing contracts after his printing press was destroyed.
 He stated the rioters violated all Englishmen's rights to a free press and that the law should decide the morality and legality of a newspaper, not a mob.
 Bidwell also argued that the defendants should have used their social standing and education to find a peaceful solution instead of using violence.
 He also accused the defendants of violating Mackenzie's privacy by damaging his home, which was on the same property as the printing press.

 Elizabeth Mackenzie was the first witness for the plaintiff and described the attack from inside the property, although she could not identify any perpetrators.
 William Lyon Mackenzie's five employees identified the rioters and explained the business's finances to showcase the lost income from the riot.
 Hagerman did not want the jury to sympathize with Mackenzie, so he questioned the employees about his character and the Colonial Advocates negative reputation.
 These questions confirmed Mackenzie wrote the Patrick Swift editorials.

 The Upper Canada Herald printed Hagerman's 4,400-word address to the jury.
 He suggested the trial was about Mackenzie's conduct.
 He claimed Mackenzie was exaggerating the financial cost of the damage and was using the lawsuit to prevent bankruptcy because the Colonial Advocate was unsuccessful.
 Hagerman emphasized that the Swift editorials damaged the reputations of living and deceased people and the right to free press was not supposed to protect slanderous writers like Mackenzie.
 He stated the rioters wanted to protect decency in Upper Canada and did not physically harm anyone.
-Although Hagerman admitted the rioters damaged some property, he claimed Mackenzie was not entitled to the sums of money he was suing for.
+Although Hagerman admitted the rioters damaged some property, he claimed Mackenzie was not entitled to the sums of money for which he was suing.
 The defendants did not testify during the trial because Hagerman did not want them to be cross-examined about who had planned, recruited, and executed the attack.
 He also wanted the jury to focus on Mackenzie's conduct, not on that of the defendants.

 Campbell gave instructions to the jury that summarized the evidence of the trial.
-Mary Jarvis, Samuel Jarvis's wife thought the instructions favoured the defendants, but newspapers at the time did not think the instructions were noteworthy.
+Mary Jarvis, Samuel Jarvis's wife, thought the instructions favoured the defendants, but newspapers at the time did not think the instructions were noteworthy.
 The jury deliberated for thirty hours, debating the amount of money Mackenzie should be rewarded.
 Juror George Shaw did not want to award Mackenzie any damages and argued that previous case law indicated they should dismiss the case.
 Three jurors became sick during the deliberations.
 Jacob Boyer had bloodletting administered to him, but refused to be dismissed from the jury.
 After further discussion, the jury awarded Mackenzie £625 in damages, a particularly harsh verdict.